One in Four Gen Z Consumers Will Stop Buying from Brands That Do Not Take a Stance on an Important Issue

 “Most Americans want brands to engage in social and political issues,” says David Wellisch, Collage Group CEO and Co-Founder.
 “The numbers are even more striking when we look by specific issues.
 For example, 85% of Americans want brands to play a role in ending the COVID-19 pandemic and alleviating its impact.
 And, then there’s the stick—we see younger Americans, bicultural Hispanics, and Black Americans are much more willing to penalize brands for non-action on issues they see as important.”

-Fill out the form to view a sample from our research presentation,
+Fill out the form to view a recording and download a sample from our research presentation, Multicultural America Now.

 Key insights illuminated in the research include:

 - Most Americans (58%) Want Brands to Engage in Social and Political Issues

 - Stopping COVID-19, improving race relations and halting climate change are the top three social and political issues consumers want brands to support.